WatercressStudios/When-The-War-Was-Home/pull_request_template.md

 # How to get your branch merged aka pull request

-Remember, to name your branch as follows:
+Remember to name your branch as follows:
 `Department/YourName/Feature`

 For example,